Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a Check Transaction Events request when the app is
+Use the information in this section to process a Check Transaction Events request when the app is

 in Cloud mode.
 This type of request is a follow-on service for receiving transaction